Trypophobia

-Trypophobia is an aversion to the sight of irregular patterns or clusters of small holes or bumps.
-It is not officially recognized as a mental disorder, but may be diagnosed as a specific phobia if excessive fear and distress occur.
-Most affected people experience mainly disgust when they see trypophobic imagery.
-A minority of people experience the same level of fear and disgust, and a few express only disgust or fear.
+Trypophobia is an aversion to the sight of repetitive patterns or clusters of small holes or bumps.
+Although not clinically recognized as a separate mental or emotional disorder, trypophobia may fall under the category of 'specific phobia' in cases where it causes excessive fear or distress.
+Most sufferers normally experience mainly disgust when they see trypophobic imagery, although some experience equal levels of fear and disgust.

-The scientific understanding of trypophobia is limited.
-Although few studies have been done on trypophobia, researchers hypothesize that it is the result of a biological revulsion that associates trypophobic shapes with danger or disease, and may therefore have an evolutionary basis.
-Exposure therapy is a possible treatment.
+As of 2021, trypophobia is poorly understood by the scientific community.
+In the few studies that have taken place, several researchers hypothesized that it is the result of a biological revulsion, causing the afflicted to associate trypophobic shapes with danger or disease, and may therefore have some evolutionary basis, and that exposure therapy may be a possible treatment.

-The term trypophobia was coined by a participant in an online forum in 2005.
-It has since become a popular topic on social media.
+The term trypophobia was coined by an anonymous member of an online forum in 2005.
+It has since become a common topic on social networking sites.

 Classification

-Trypophobia is not recognized by name as a mental disorder, and so is not a specific diagnosis in the American Psychiatric Association's Diagnostic and Statistical Manual, Fifth Edition (DSM-5).
-However, it may fall under the broad category of specific phobia if it involves fear that is excessive, persistent, and associated with significant distress or impairment.
+Trypophobia is not recognized as a mental disorder and thus is not associated with a specific diagnosis in the American Psychiatric Association's Diagnostic and Statistical Manual, Fifth Edition (DSM-5).
+However, it may fall under the broad category of specific phobias when it involves excessive, persistent and possibly irrational fear, and is associated with significant distress or even impairment.

-Whether trypophobia can be accurately described as a specific phobia might depend on whether the person mainly responds with fear or with disgust.
+Whether trypophobia can be accurately defined as a specific phobia may depend on whether the person suffering responds mainly with fear or with disgust.
 Because phobias involve fear, a response to trypophobic imagery that is based mostly or solely on disgust renders its status as a specific phobia questionable.
-In one study, most of the participants with trypophobia met the DSM-5 criteria for a specific phobia, even though they experienced disgust instead of fear when shown imagery of clusters of holes; however, they did not meet the distress or impairment criterion.
+In one study, most of the participants with trypophobia met the DSM-5 criteria for a specific phobia, even though they experienced disgust with an absence of fear when shown imagery of clusters of holes; however, they did not meet the distress or impairment criteria.

 Signs and symptoms

-Trypophobia often presents with an autonomic nervous system response.
-Shapes that elicit a trypophobic reaction include clustered holes in innocuous contexts, such as fruit and bubbles, and in contexts associated with danger, such as holes made by insects and holes in wounds and diseased tissue such as those caused by mango flies in animals, especially dogs.
+Trypophobia often presents with an autonomic nervous system response, for example, a cringe.
+Shapes that elicit a trypophobic reaction usually include clustered holes in innocuous contexts, such as fruit and bubbles, as well as in contexts associated with danger, such as holes made by insects or holes caused by wounds and diseased tissue—for example, caused by mango flies in animals, especially dogs.
 Upon seeing these shapes, some people said they shuddered, felt their skin crawl, experienced panic attacks, sweated, palpitated, or felt nauseated or itchy.
-Other reported symptoms include goose bumps, body shakes, feeling uncomfortable, and visual discomfort such as eyestrain, distortions, or illusions.
+Other reported symptoms include goose bumps, body shakes (i.e., cringing), nosebleeds, emotional or visual discomfort (e.g., eyestrain, distortions, illusions.)

-Trypophobia may manifest as a reaction of fear, disgust, or both.
-Disgust is usually the stronger emotion in those with trypophobia.
+Trypophobia may manifest also with reactions of fear, disgust or both.
+Disgust is usually the stronger emotion in those who suffer.